rescript-lang/bucklescript.github.io/docs/build-configuration.md

 ### package-specs

-Output to either CommonJS, ES6 modules or AMD.
+Output to either CommonJS (the default), ES6 modules or AMD.
 Example:

 ```json
 {